hoangsvit/eplus.dev/cm05fspwl00090al77hav7bb3.md

 ### Create a filter

 1. Return to the **Items** sheet.

-2. Select column A, and then at the top, click **Data &gt; Create a filter**.
+2. Select column A, and then at the top, click **Data > Create a filter**.

 3. Click the filter icon () that appears in cell A1 to display filter options.

 4. Point to or click the following items in the menu to explore your options:

     *   Filter by color

     *   Filter by condition

     *   Filter by values

 5. To filter out cinnamon buns, under **Filter by values**, clear the checkmark next to **Cinnamon bun**, and then click **OK**.

 Click **Check my progress** to verify the objective.